matloff/R-vs.-Python-for-Data-Science/README.md

 ## Available libraries

-*Call it a tie.*.
+*Call it a tie.*

 [CRAN](https://cran.r-project.org/) has over 12,000
 packages.
 [PyPI](https://pypi.org/) has over 183,000,
 but it seems thin on Data Science.

-For example, I once needed code to find nearest-neighbors of a given data point.
+For example, I once needed code to do fast calculation of nearest-neighbors of a given data point.
 (NOT code using that to do classification.)
 I was able to immediately find not one but two packages to do this.
 By contrast, just now I tried to find nearest-neighbor code for Python and at least with my cursory search, came up empty-handed;
 there was just one implementation that described itself as simple and straightforward, nothing fast.

+The following searches in PyPI turned up nothing: log-linear model;
+Poisson regression; instrumental variables; spatial data; familywise error rate; etc.

 ## Machine learning